This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Bring your medicine bottles or a list of your medicines when you see your caregiver.
+- Bring your medicine bottles or a list of your medicines when you see your healthcare provider.
 Tell him if you use any herbs, food supplements, or over-the-counter medicine.
 Ask if you need to stop taking aspirin, ibuprofen, blood thinners, or antiplatelet medicine before the procedure.
 Ask how long before the procedure you should stop.

-- Tell your caregiver if you have a condition that affects blood clotting, such as liver disease, kidney disease, hemophilia, or thrombocytopenia.
+- Tell your healthcare provider if you have a condition that affects blood clotting, such as liver disease, kidney disease, hemophilia, or thrombocytopenia.
 Tell him about any health conditions you have, such as a history of cancer or radiation therapy.
 Also tell him if you or anyone in your family has had thyroid disease or thyroid cancer.

 During the procedure:

 - You will lie on your back.
 A rolled towel or blanket will be placed under your shoulders to help raise your neck.
 Try to keep your body relaxed and your neck still.
 Anesthesia medicine may be injected in your neck to numb the area.
-Your caregiver may be able to locate the nodules easily by feeling your neck with his fingers.
+Your healthcare provider may be able to locate the nodules easily by feeling your neck with his fingers.
 He may use ultrasound to find the nodules or see them better.

 After the procedure:

 - A healthcare provider will observe you for about 30 minutes to see if you have any swelling or bruising.